aoneahsan/code-craft-studio/app-project-documentation/api-playground/README.md

-# QRCode Studio API Playground
+# Code Craft Studio API Playground

-An interactive web-based tool for testing and exploring the QRCode Studio API methods.
+An interactive web-based tool for testing and exploring the Code Craft Studio API methods.

 ## Features